defano/digital-design/microblaze/README.md

 **You've been warned.** Stick with the script until you've got a good sense of what you're doing...

+#### Suggested modifications

+* (Easy) Modify the firmware to do something more interesting with LEDs.
+* (Harder) Regenerate the MicroBlaze core with general purpose inputs that sample the value of the LogicStart toggle switches.
+Modify the firmware to control the LEDs using the corresponding toggle switch (i.e., toggle 0 turns on/off LED 0).

 ## Overview

 Here are the steps we'll follow to complete our design: